 FARBMAX Airless joint for lances

 The FARBMAX swivel joint, like the Graco joint, comes with a 7/8″ thread.
 The joint is quite light and made of aluminum.
 The structure is simpler compared to the Graco model, but quite comfortable for regular use.
-The FARBMAX swivel joint can be ordered individually or as a set with joint, tip guard & nozzle.

 If you have further questions on the use of joints and lances or on airless paint spraying in general, you can reach at us +49 (0) 30/22015436 (we are based in Berlin, Germany), Whatsapp +49 152 33717195, at email@example.com or via the contact form here below.
 Have a nice spray!